 13. Credit Card Statement Charges

-Although, you get a free statement though post or email, but of you request for a credit card statement usually beyond 3 months, a flat fee of Rs.100 may be levied.
+Although, you get a free statement though post or email, if you request for a credit card statement usually beyond 3 months, a flat fee of Rs.100 may be levied.

 14. Cash Deposit Charges

 Your credit card is a running credit limit with the bank.
-You have option to deposit cash at bank branch or in ATM towards your billed amount.
-But, this is chargeable usually at Rs.250 if cash deposited at bank branch and Rs.100 if deposited at ATM.
+You have the option to deposit cash at a bank branch or in ATM towards your billed amount.
+But, this is chargeable usually at Rs.250 if cash deposited at the bank branch and Rs.100 if deposited at ATM.